 • Faculty of Sexual & Reproductive Healthcare (FSRH).
 Progestogen-only Pills guideline, 2022, mechanism of action, missed pill rules for norethisterone/levonorgestrel vs desogestrel. fsrh.org

 • Centers for Disease Control and Prevention (CDC).
-U.S. Selected Practice Recommendations for Contraceptive Use: Progestin-only Pills. cdc.gov
+U.S. Selected Practice Recommendations for Contraceptive Use: Progestin-only Pills, including norethindrone, norgestrel and drospirenone guidance. cdc.gov